Belarus in the Eurovision Song Contest 2020: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
+The Belarusian national broadcaster, Belarusian Television and Radio Company (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
 The broadcaster has used both internal selections and national finals to select the Belarusian entry for Eurovision in the past.
 Since 2012, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2020 entry.

 Before Eurovision

-Nationalny Otbor
+Natsionalny Otbor

 The Belarusian national final, Natsionalny Otbor, took place on 28 February 2020.
 Twelve songs participated in the competition and the winner was selected through a jury and public televote.
 The show was broadcast on Belarus 1, Belarus 24 and Radius FM as well as online via the broadcaster's official website tvr.by.

 Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 9 January 2020 and 17 January 2020.
 At the closing of the deadline, 95 entries were received by the broadcaster, of which 65 were valid.
 A jury panel selected 49 entries for auditions that were held on 27 January 2020 at the BTRC "600 Metrov" studio, where an alternate jury panel was tasked with selecting up to twelve entries to proceed to the televised national final.
 The auditions were webcast online at the official BTRC website.
 The jury for the auditions consisted of Tatyana Yakusheva (head of music of the radio station "Radio Belarus"), Georgiy Koldun (singer and television host), Zena (singer, represented Belarus at Eurovision in 2019), Elena Atrashkevich (head of the Belarusian Union of Composers), Naviband (band which represented Belarus at Eurovision in 2017), Yuriy Seleznyov (singer and composer), Yana Stankevich (producer) and Vladislava Artyukovskaya (artistic director of the Youth Variety Theater).
 Twelve finalists were selected and announced on 27 January 2020.